portiaAI/portia-agent-examples/README.md

 - Working with tools and context
 - Handling user input and agent responses

+The project includes several examples:
+- GitHub OAuth integration for repository interactions
+- Using tools with end users and LLMs
+- Model Context Protocol (MCP) integration
+- Browser automation for web interactions

 Perfect for newcomers to understand the core concepts of Portia before diving into more complex examples.